NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Transactions.md

 ## Overview

-The transactions view lists all transactions which have happened on the project since its creation.
+The transactions tab lists all transactions which have happened on the project since its creation.

 [![GDC Submission Transactions](images/GDC_Submission_Transactions.png)](images/GDC_Submission_Transactions.png "Click to see the full image.")